 “I am progressing on my spiritual path at a pace that is just right for me” Louise Hay

-As my next Womens Rejuvenation Retreat in Bali is coming up at this end of September, I feel its perfect timing to share with you my love of Bali.
+As my next sacred rest retreat in Bali is coming up at this end of September, I feel its perfect timing to share with you my love of Bali.
 Particularly Ubud and the amazing things this wonderful town has to offer your physical and spiritual health, and overall well being.

 Something quite special and very magical happens to me, each and every time I visit Ubud.
 I instantly feel at home.
 Strange but true.
 I begin to slow down, seem happier (I smile a lot more, you can’t help it in Bali, everyone smiles) and start to feel more connected, to my spiritual self, nature and life.

 Things that worried me beforehand no longer seem important.
 Stress and tension in my body starts to dissolve, and my sleeps are very deep and restful.
 My senses awaken as they are stimulated beyond belief with amazing smells, sounds and tastes of Bali.
 I feel more, and more alive, as each day passes.
 Ubud, once again has worked its magic.

 Ubud means medicine in the Balinese language and it is widely believed that it offers medicinal healing to its visitors.
 These special healing qualities are said to have been discovered in a vision, centuries ago during a global quest by a holy man from India, called Rsi Markandya.
 You will often see people meditating on this site near the Champuan river, in the gorge where it is believed his vision took place.

 Ubud, which is about an hour from the airport and near the centre of the island, is fast becoming the ideal place re-boot your health and well-being.
 It has a very peaceful gentle feel and is surrounded by rice fields and lush tropical vegetation.